 Listening to University of South Carolina exercise scientist Dr. Steven Blair discussing the root cause of obesity, you might be tempted to give his expert analysis some weight.
-After all, Dr. Blair is a past-president of the American College of Sports Medicine, National Coalition for Promoting Physical Activity, and the American Kinesiology Academy, according to his online bio.
+After all, Dr. Blair has a long list of accomplishments, including past president of the American College of Sports Medicine, National Coalition for Promoting Physical Activity, and the American Kinesiology Academy.

 “Most of the focus in the popular media and in the scientific press is, ‘Oh they’re eating too much, eating too much, eating too much’—blaming fast food, blaming sugary drinks and so on,” Blair says in a recent video announcing a new organization promoting physical activity as an antidote to obesity.
 “And there’s really virtually no compelling evidence that that, in fact, is the cause.”

 He continues: “Those of us interested in science, public health, medicine—we have to learn how to get the right information out there.”

 There’s only one, tiny problem with the “right information” Blair is getting out there: His research on obesity is heavily funded by Coca-Cola.
 In fact, as the New York Times reported yesterday, Blair is being trotted out by Coke as a scientific expert backing a new organization—the Global Energy Balance Network—recently founded presumably to take the attention off of companies like Coca-Cola in conversations about rising global obesity.

 Corporate funding of scientific research has been happening for a while now, in both direct and indirect ways.
 Sometimes it’s as seemingly innocuous as a big food company funding a session at a large academic conference.
 As nutrition and food politics icon Marion Nestle pointed out a few years ago, corporate money backs the American Society for Nutrition, of which she is a member.